OpenBeacon/OpenBeacon/README.md

 # OpenBeacon

-This documents does not define a protocol, but rather specifies some design goals for an open protcol for beaconing.
+This documents does not define a protocol, but rather specifies some design goals for an open protocol for beaconing.
 It is inspired by the [AltBeacon](http://altbeacon.org/) specification.
 I decided to make this because I don't think it goes far enough.
 In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs.